 Hopefully you have a good bit of data for your subscribers so you can track use of your system to create a churn model.
 Good data is going to allow to you do three things.
 First, track and create engagement levels or cohorts for your software.
 Second, identify trends to establish a churn model to predict attrition before it happens.
 And lastly, it will allow you to automate messaging based on behavior in the case of attrition.
 Your data collection should be as sophisticated as your software!
 Without this data you will not be able to see risks to your business model before its too late.

-These are just a few areas of how a realistic view of retention marketing can help your SAS product grow successfully.
+These are just a few areas of how a realistic view of retention marketing can help your SASS product grow successfully.
 The business model needs to adopt a real view of how retention need to be a critical part of your marketing, even more than new business in most cases.
 We have seen cases where subscriptions can create great success as long as the marketing approach changes to match the business model.